 This is incorrect.
 The State of PA has correctly put Gosnell on trial for murder of babies, not 'fetuses'.
 These babies were born, they were outside of the womb, and they were alive when they were killed by having their spinal cords cut.
 Even according to many pro-choicer's convoluted 'inside womb a fetus, outside the womb alive a baby' this is murder, and the State is treating it as such.

 In fact, this is the real reason why the MSM was deliberately trying to 'overlook' the 'nonstory' of Gosnell up until this week.
-As I explained on Twitter, this entire 'in the womb/out of the womb' distinction is totally bogus and many pro choicers have known this all along:

 How many more Gosnells are out there, operating with impunity thus far because they knew they didn't have to worry about surprise inspections by state health officials?
 Is anybody out there REALLY looking for the next Gosnell?
 Or like the now-fired PA DOH officials, are they part of the cult of choice that practically results in policy that means 'access to choice' trumps public safety?